BBVA/mirrorgate/scripts/README.md

   *  MONGO_USER: mongo username with Read Access to MONGO_AUTHDB.
   *  MONGO_PASS: mongo password for MONGO_USER.

-  It also allows two parameters for uploading the result dump to a S3 Bucket of AWS, i.e.
+  It also allows two parameters for uploading resulted dump to a S3 Bucket of AWS, i.e.

   ```sh
   ./mongoDump.sh --secrets-file {{ secrets_file }} --bucket {{ backups_bucket }}